ehlesp/smallab-k8s-pve-guide/G019 - K3s cluster setup 02 ~ Storage setup.md

     You'll get the whole list of storage types supported by Proxmox VE, although in our small setup we're limited to use just the first three.

     > **NOTE**
-    > Technically, you could also use NFS, but since its not in the scope of this guide series I won't consider it an option for our build.
+    > Technically, you could also use NFS but, since its not in the scope of this guide series, I won't consider it an option for our build.

 2. Click on `Directory` and you'll get to the window below.